storytellingron/ForTheLordRPG-DarkAges/index.md

 - GM discretion and situational use are encouraged.

 ## Combat
 - **Surprise / Ambush:** Opponents make an Awareness roll-off.
-Winner may get first free attack.
+Use highest Awareness from each group.
+Winners may get first free attack.
+- **Faith Points** are rolled now, to be used for this encounter.
 - **Initiative Order:** loaded crossbows → ranged → spears → claws → light weapons → heavy weapons.
 May do an Awareness roll-off if similar.
+GM may use discretion.
 - **Turn Structure:** one **maneuver** + one **action**, or two maneuvers.
 - **Actions include:** melee attack, ranged attack, aid, blessings.
-- **Manuevers include:** reloading, DRR action rolls like dodge or parry, rushing about.
+- **Manuevers include:** reloading, moving, using the special rule for DRR action rolls like dodge or parry.
-- **Free Actions:** speech, drawing weapons, invoking blessings already prepared.
+- **Free Actions:** speech, drawing weapons, invoking a helpful blessing.
-- **Blessings** that help can occur whenever.
-- **Magic, Curses or Blessings** that adversely affect a target go with ranged.
+- **Magic, Curses or Blessings** that adversely affect a target are in the ranged initiative order.
+- **Magic, Curses or Blessings** of any sort, may only be used once per turn.

 ## Damage & Healing
 - **Weapons** deal damage from **d4 to d12**, depending on size and type.
 - **Vitality (PCs)** and **Vigor (NPCs)** decrease when damage is taken.
 Think of these as exhaustion, cuts & bruise, but not grievous wounds.